 Docks must extend the base Dock class.

 parse(data, meta) - Parses the message and converts it to a javascript object.
 This is a default implementation provided for convenience that can and should be overriden to suit your needs.
-Returns the parsed data object or false
+Returns the parsed data object or false if the message couldn't be parsed.

 tag1|subtag1|02,56,58,8|subtag2|sds,sd,wtr,ghd